-The Commission will not appoint you as an expert for proposals or projects if you have a vested interest that could influence the way you evaluate them.
+- Conflicts of interest: The Commission will not appoint you as an expert for proposals or projects if you have a vested interest that could influence the way you evaluate them.
 For more detail please see the section on contracting and payments and the model contract for experts.

-If you are going to be handling classified information, you will need security clearance before you can sign a contract.
+- Confidentiality: If you are going to be handling classified information, you will need security clearance before you can sign a contract.

-As an expert, you will receive EUR 450 for each full day worked.
+- Remuneration: As an expert, you will receive €450 for each full day worked.
+However for remote evaluation and ethics review the Commission has developed a new simplified methodology to calculate the working days, please see details in the contracting & payment section.
 Your travel and subsistence costs will be refunded.

-Projects are usually monitored and evaluated in sessions lasting 15 days a year at most.
+- Amount of work: Projects are usually monitored and evaluated in sessions lasting 15 days a year at most.
 The number of proposals you assess will largely depend on the area concerned.

 In depth - working as an expert:

 - How you can become an expert: start with registering as an expert

 - You will be offered to sign a contract, if you are selected as an expert.
-To find out more visit the Contracting& Payment page.
+To find out more visit the contracting & Payment page.

-- Find out more what steps experts follow during proposals evaluation or project monitoring under Experts roles and tasks.
+- Find out more what steps experts follow during proposals evaluation or project monitoring under experts roles and tasks.

 - Rules on Methodology for expert fees for remote evaluation and ethics review